springer-math/Mathematics-of-Epidemics-on-Networks/docs/index.rst

   - effective degree models
   - edge-based compartmental models

-There is also support for producing figures and animations.
+There is also support for producing figures and animations and other detailed investigation of simulations.

 .. _repository: https://github.com/springer-math/Mathematics-of-Epidemics-on-Networks
 .. _Mathematics of epidemics on networks\: from exact to approximate models: http://www.springer.com/us/book/9783319508047